-EXAMINATIONS: Two Midterms, one Final, to be scheduled during finals week in May 2023.
-For the Midterm 1 and 2 and for the Final exams, students will make a scan of the paper exam document they use to calculate their answers, then upload the scanned file to Brightspace.
+EXAMINATIONS: Two Midterms, one Final, to be scheduled during finals week.
+For the Midterm 1 and 2 and for the Final exams, students will make a scan of the paper exam document they use to calculate their answers, and then upload the scanned file to Brightspace.